jkim796/banking/README.md

 3. Shows total amount spent over the range of days specified in csv

-Currently only supports the Bank of America credit card csv format.
+Currently supports Bank of America credit and debit card csv format.